Administrative divisions of Illinois

 The administrative divisions of Illinois are counties, townships, precincts, cities, towns, villages, and special-purpose districts.
 The basic subdivisions of Illinois are the 102 counties.
 Illinois has more units of local government than any other state—over 8,000 in all.
 The Constitution of 1970 created, for the first time in Illinois, a type of "home rule", which allows localities to govern themselves to a certain extent.
 Illinois also has several types of school districts and additional units of government that oversee many other functions.

 Property taxes are a major source of tax revenue for local government taxing districts.
 The property tax is a local tax, imposed by counties, townships, municipalities, school districts, and special taxation districts.
 The property tax in Illinois is imposed only on real property.
 Illinois counties, townships, cities, and villages may also promulgate local ordinances.

 Counties

 The basic subdivisions of Illinois are the 102 counties.
 Cook County is the only home rule county.

 Townships and precincts

 Of the 102 counties, 85 are divided into townships.
+The remaining 17 counties are divided into 255 precincts, instead of townships.
+In addition, all governmental functions were removed from townships in Chicago by a mayoral proclamation in 1902.

-Cicero is within a township but both its township and municipal governments are carried out by the same governing body.
-The remaining 17 counties are divided into 261 precincts, instead of townships.
+For several cities in Illinois, including Springfield and Cicero, the township and municipal governments are carried out by the same governing body.